srl-labs/learn-srlinux/docs/tutorials/l3evpn/index.md

 ## Lab deployment

-To let you follow along the configuration steps of this tutorial we created [a lab][lab-repo] that you can deploy on any Linux VM or in [Codespaces](../../blog/posts/2024/codespaces.md):
+To let you follow along the configuration steps of this tutorial we created [a lab][lab-repo] that you can deploy on any Linux VM with [containerlab][clab-install] or run in the cloud with [Codespaces](../../blog/posts/2024/codespaces.md):

 /// tab | Locally